Sujal-Patnaik/SVM-Classifier-from-Scratch/README.md

 This is the core of the SVM training process using the **Sequential Minimal Optimization (SMO)** algorithm.
 The `fit` method is responsible for solving the dual optimization problem by iteratively updating the Lagrange multipliers `α` and the bias `b`.

-### 🔍 What Happens Inside?
+###  What Happens Inside?

 1. **Initialization**:
    - All Lagrange multipliers `α_i` are initialized to zero.
    - The bias `b` is initialized to zero.
    - The input labels `y` are transformed from `{0, 1}` to `{-1, 1}` to comply with the SVM formulation.
+   -  An error cache E_cache is initialized.
+This cache stores the current error for each training sample, avoiding the need to re-compute it for every iteration, which is a major speed optimization.
 2. **Main SMO Loop**:
    - The algorithm looks for a pair of `α_i` and `α_j` that violate the Karush-Kuhn-Tucker (KKT) conditions.
 These are candidates for update.
-   - For each training point `i`, the decision function is evaluated:
+   - For each training point i, the error E_i is directly retrieved from the error cache.

 $$
 f(x_i) = \sum_{j=1}^{n} \alpha_j y_j K(x_j, x_i) + b
 $$
-   - The error for point 'i' is then calculated as:
+   - The error for point 'i' is already calculated and stored in Error cache as:

 $$
 E_i = f(x_i) - y_i